scalapb/ScalaPB/docs/src/main/markdown/customizations.md

 ## Package-scoped options

-Note: this option is experimental and is available in ScalaPB 0.8.2 and later.
+Note: this option is available in ScalaPB 0.8.2 and later.

 Sometimes you want to have the same file-level options applied to all the proto files in your project.
 To accomplish that, add a `package.proto`